tomas4/grid-correl-atcor/README.md

 ```
 * * *
 ## L2A_vrt-img.sh
-Script to take zip file with Sentinel-2 L2A SAFE T33UWR imagery, unzip it and create .vrt and .img files for all resolution image bands for that tile.
+Script to take a zip file with Sentinel-2 L2A SAFE T33UWR imagery, unzip it, and create .vrt and .img files for all resolution image bands for that tile.
 Also works on already unpacked .SAFE directory.
-Additionaly, the script creates 20m resolution water and cloud+shade masks and MNDWI, NDMI and NDVI indices.
+Additionally, the script creates 20m resolution water and cloud+shade masks and MNDWI, NDMI, and NDVI indices.
-Files generated by this script are used by *L2A_grass_atcor.sh*, but are also suitable for general use in GIS software, like [QGIS](https://qgis.osgeo.org).
-For that reason the script creates also some files not used by L2A_grass_atcor.sh, like the 10m and 60m multiband .img files.
+Files generated by this script are used by *L2A_grass_atcor.sh* but are also suitable for general use in GIS software, like [QGIS](https://qgis.osgeo.org).
+For that reason, the script also creates some files not used by L2A_grass_atcor.sh, like the 10m and 60m multiband .img files.
-Before first use make sure to edit user settings directly within the code.
+Before first use, edit user settings directly within the code.

 The multiband .img and .vrt files MSI band order: